alfaloo/tp/docs/DeveloperGuide.md

   * Eg: the class in question would have to change from `Person` to `Entry` in a number of different places.

 ### Understanding how MediCLI executes different types of commands
+MediCLI currently supports four main types of functionality, namely: add, edit, query, and delete.
+Each of these functionalities are supported for both people (patient & doctor) and appointments through different command words.
+However, different commands of the same functionality are analougous to each other to enhance readablity and expandability.
+Furthermore, all of the commands extend the main `Command` class, thus the primary difference between each of them is within their `execute` methods.
+For their general implementation, please refer the "Logic component" section above.
+This section will explore the implemention of the `execute` methods for each of the four functionalities.

 ### Incorrect user input handling process
 In this section, we will use the _add_ commands for `patients`/`doctors` and `appointments` to demonstrate how MediCLI handles incorrect inputs from the user.